colinf/celtic-calendar/Readme.md

 # License

-  MIT (see the file LICENSE.txt included in this distribution for further details)
+  MIT (see the file License.txt included in this distribution for further details)